Have you wondered how small businesses reduce their taxes?

 - Plant and machinery for your trade

 When computing any claims, you need to be careful to make sure you adhere to all of the guidelines established by the ATO.
 In addition, you should take the following into consideration:

 - Only functioning businesses qualify (it’s not enough just to be a holder of an ABN number).

-The ATO has identified behaviours of concern including falsifying records or revising activity statements to meet the fall in a turnover test or failing to pass on the full $1500 JobKeeper payment to eligible employees.
+The Australian Taxation Office (ATO) has identified behaviours that raise concerns, such as falsifying records or revising activity statements to meet the fall in a turnover test or failing to pass on the full $1500 JobKeeper payment to eligible employees.

 PAYG instalment indexation suspended

 PAYG and GST instalment levels for small firms will not have their indexation increased beginning in 2020–21 as a result of legislation that the government is now working to pass.

 Taxpayers are still permitted to adjust the number of their quarterly payments.